mt7180/prefect-pulumi-data-orchestration/README.md

 5. Add the entsoe-api-key to a Secret-Block in Prefect UI (could be included in gh action)
 6. Add Email-Credentials to Prefect Block
 7. Add test-user email to Prefect String-Block or use own database
+8. Add AWS Credentials Block to use ECS Push workpool

 ## Details
 1. Deploy necessary AWS infrastructure and prefect flow with one click on Github with Github Action: gh_action_init_dataflow.yaml.
 This will trigger the following: